Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 Lightning currently offers the following methods to leverage model parallelism:

-- Optimizer Sharded Training (partitioning your gradients and optimizer state across multiple GPUs, for reduced memory overhead)
+- Sharded Training (partitioning your gradients and optimizer state across multiple GPUs, for reduced memory overhead)

-Optimizer Sharded Training
+Sharded Training
-^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^
-Lightning integration of optimizer sharded training provided by `Fairscale <https://github.com/facebookresearch/fairscale>`_.
+Lightning integration of optimizer sharded training provided by `FairScale <https://github.com/facebookresearch/fairscale>`_.
 The technique can be found within `DeepSpeed ZeRO <https://arxiv.org/abs/1910.02054>`_ and `ZeRO-2 <https://www.microsoft.com/en-us/research/blog/zero-2-deepspeed-shattering-barriers-of-deep-learning-speed-scale/>`_, however the implementation is built from the ground up to be pytorch compatible and standalone.
+Sharded Training allows you to maintain GPU scaling efficiency, whilst reducing memory overhead drastically.
+In short, expect normal linear scaling, and significantly reduced memory usage when training large models.

-Optimizer Sharded Training still utilizes Data Parallel Training under the hood, except the optimizer state and gradients which are sharded across GPUs.
+Sharded Training still utilizes Data Parallel Training under the hood, except the optimizer state and gradients which are sharded across GPUs.
 This means the memory overhead per GPU is lower, as each GPU only has to maintain a partition of your optimizer state and gradients.

 The benefits vary by model and parameter sizes, but we've recorded up to a 63% memory reduction per GPU allowing us to double our model sizes.
 Because of extremely efficient communication, these benefits in multi-GPU setups are almost free and throughput scales well with multi-node setups.

-It is highly recommended to use Optimizer Sharded Training in multi-GPU environments where memory is limited, or where training larger models are beneficial (rough minimum of 500+ million parameter models).
+It is highly recommended to use Sharded Training in multi-GPU environments where memory is limited, or where training larger models are beneficial (500+ million parameter models).
-Optimizer Sharded Training is typically not suited for smaller models, or where large batch sizes are important.
-This is primarily because with larger batch sizes, storing activations for the backwards pass becomes the bottleneck in training.
-Sharding optimizer state as a result becomes less impactful.
+A technical note: as batch size scales, storing activations for the backwards pass becomes the bottleneck in training.
+As a result, sharding optimizer state and gradients becomes less impactful.
+Work within the future will bring optional sharding to activations and model parameters to reduce memory further, but come with a speed cost.

-To use Optimizer Sharded Training, you need to first install Fairscale using the command below or install all extras using ``pip install pytorch-lightning["extra"]``.
+To use Sharded Training, you need to first install FairScale using the command below or install all extras using ``pip install pytorch-lightning["extra"]``.

 .. code-block:: bash